A Comprehensive Concrete Finishing Guide

 Broom Finish

 This technique achieves a textured surface by running a broom over the wet concrete to create a textured surface that improves traction and slip resistance.
-Tools required include a concrete broom and a bristle brush for touch-ups.
+The required concrete tools include a broom and a bristle brush for touch-ups.

 Trowel Finish